Home Remedies For Chigger Bites & Prevention Tips

 - Bumps that usually occur around the armpits, crotch, ankles, waist, or behind your knees

 Though there are hardly any serious health consequences of chigger bites, one of the major problems is the intense itchiness that follows.
+It may sometimes last for as long as 2 weeks (2).
 In fact, you may even start to bleed as a result of itching constantly.
 This can, in turn, cause skin infections, worsening the appearance of the bites.
 Thus, it is best to treat the problem.
-We have listed some of the best natural remedies that can help you in your quest against chiggers and their bites.
+We have listed some of the best home remedies for chigger bites.
 Take a look.

 How To Treat Chigger Bites Naturally